shamil-t/shamil-t/README.md

 ### Hi I'm SHAMIL

-- 💬 I stand as energetic and highly motivated for my work with outstanding analytical & planning skills.
 - 📫 A positive attitude which can really make dreams come true – it did for me.
 I have dream that I can’t let go of, trust my instincts and pursue it.
-- 💻 I am Intrested in Apllication Development, Cyber Security and Block Chain Development
+- 💻 Intrested in Apllication Development, Cyber Security and Block Chain Development
-- ⚡ I am always open to learn and explore technologies.
+- ⚡ Always open to learn and explore technologies.

 ## Connect with me :